dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 In this article, I am going to log my learnings completed as part of the AI Skills Challenge: Fabric Analytics Engineer.

+> Microsoft Fabric enables data engineers and analysts to ingest, store, transform, and visualize data all in one tool with both a low-code and traditional experience.

 # Foreword:

 > The entire content is owned by Microsoft, and I am logging for practice and it is for educational purposes only.

 # **I. Introduction to end-to-end analytics using Microsoft Fabric**

 Discover how Microsoft Fabric can meet your enterprise's analytics needs in one platform.

 Learn about Microsoft Fabric, how it works, and identify how you can use it for your analytics needs.

 ## **1\.
 Introduction**